brandonweiss/anti-pattern/source/posts/2016-05-16-explicit-privates.md

 Years ago I [wrote][old post] about the different styles of `private` declarations in Ruby and my personal preference.
 It was the best I could see at the time, but it was only marginally better than the rest and totally non-standard.
 Now I think I’ve finally arrived at a style that is superior to all of them.

-To recap, the gold standard is this.
+To recap, the common style is this.

 ```ruby
 class Stuff